sarahgetter/go_play/README.md

-# Data Science and Machine Learning Portfolio
+# Data Science and Machine Learning

 ## Overview

 Welcome to my GitHub repository, where I showcase my work in data engineering, data science, and machine learning.
-This repository serves as a comprehensive portfolio of projects and scripts that demonstrate my skills, knowledge, and passion for transforming data into actionable insights and innovative AI solutions.
+This repository serves as my ledger for my skills, knowledge, and passion for transforming data into actionable insights and innovative AI solutions.
+Arm yourself with information!

 ## Projects